agmenzies/Coeus-Radar01/README.md

 The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

-## Docker Image - Thougtworks
+## Docker Image - Custom for Coeus
-We have released BYOR as a docker image for our users.
-The image is available in our [DockerHub Repo](https://hub.docker.com/r/wwwthoughtworks/build-your-own-radar/).
+There is a docker Repo for running the radar on your docker machine (https://hub.docker.com/r/agmenzies/coeus-radar01).
 To pull and run the image, run the following commands.

 ```
-$ docker pull wwwthoughtworks/build-your-own-radar
+$ docker pull agmenzies/coeus-radar01
-$ docker run --rm -p 8080:80 -e SERVER_NAMES="localhost 127.0.0.1" wwwthoughtworks/build-your-own-radar
+$ docker run --rm -p 8080:80 -e SERVER_NAMES="localhost 127.0.0.1" agmenzies/coeus-radar01
 $ open http://localhost:8080
 ```